 Travelling from Vancouver to Jasper by train – a trip thorough the Canadian Rockies on board VIA Rail’s The Canadian, the overnight rail journey that’s a budget alternative to the Rocky Mountaineer.

 * This site contains affiliate links, where I get a small commission from purchases at no extra cost to you.

 Travelling from Vancouver to Jasper by train past mountain peaks, forests and crystal clear lakes, the Rocky Mountaineer is quite rightly ranked as one of the most epic – and luxurious – rail journeys in the world.
-It’s been top of my train travel wishlist for years, but this is a bucket list tick that will cost you.
-With prices from $1830 CAD (£1403/US$1430) for a two-day/one-night rail trip from Vancouver to Jasper it’s out of reach for many of us.
+It’s been top of my train travel wishlist for years.

-But the Rocky Mountaineer isn’t the only way to see the Canadian Rockies by rail – you can also experience the same scenery for under $150 CAD on an overnight train trip from Vancouver to Jasper on board VIA Rail’s The Canadian.
+But the Rocky Mountaineer isn’t the only way to see the Canadian Rockies by rail – you can also experience the same scenery for under $150 CAD on an overnight trip from Vancouver to Jasper by train on board VIA Rail’s The Canadian.
 But how does it compare?